szarka/archie/README.md

 - Disqus Comments

 ## Installation
-In your Hugo website directory, create a new folder named theme and clone the repo
+In your Hugo website directory, create a new folder named `themes` and clone the repo
 ```bash
 $ mkdir themes
 $ cd themes